GeospatialCentroid/vitis/gapAnalysis.md

 - maps on summary html are resampling to 5km for display purposes.
 We can provide original resoluation data, just cant display it do to file size limitations of the leaflet maps used to display spatial data in the htmls.

+species with no lat lon do no have generate html summaries at this point
+- Vitis rufotomentosa
+- Vitis x champinii
+- Vitis x doaniana

+Review Data

 <a href="Vitis acerifolia_Summary_fnaFilter.html" target="_blank"> Vitis acerifolia </a>

 <a href="Vitis arizonica_Summary_fnaFilter.html" target="_blank"> Vitis arizonica </a>